This article will take you 5 minutes to read. Feel free to leave your questions in the comment section, they will be answered!

 The increased role of steroids in bodybuilding and, more recently, SARMs has had a huge effect on the competitive atmosphere.
 The inclusion of dangerous substances like insulin and growth hormone in the standard bodybuilding steroid stack has changed the risks associated with the sport as well as the aesthetic that bodybuilders are aiming at.

 I’m going to try and outline – in a rather whimsical way – what’s changed since the golden era.
 I’m sure someone is going to be offensive to some people, but I think I’m speaking for a lot of the newer generation of bodybuilding fans – and speaking to a lot of our concerns!

 Do you miss the golden age bodybuilders and their baggy clothes?

-Furthermore, everyone kept their drug use very low key, which was obviously much better as it would not give any bad ideas to the younger generations.
 Unfortunately, we might have to blame the internet and Instagram which are massively contributing to the increase in steroid abuse in the modern-day fitness industry.

 Old school bodybuilders are right, but they can’t say much

 It’s easy to look at old-school bodybuilders and blame them for the drug abuse in modern bodybuilding.
 It’s easy to see why: they used to use drugs, and now they use more drugs, so is it really anyone’s fault but the guys who started it?